martinjoiner/phDump/README.md

 phDump
 ======

-PHP Equivalent Version of CF Dump, Cold Fusion's fantastic debugging feature.
+This is a PHP equivalent version of CFDump, Cold Fusion's fantastic debugging feature.

 How to use
 ----------